2011–12 Heart of Midlothian F.C. season: Financial problems

 The club began experiencing severe financial problems in November 2011 which meant they were unable to pay the players wages and the club was put up for sale.
 The squad's October salaries were late and the November wages were paid twenty nine days late just one day before their December salaries were due.
-The December pay has failed to arrive, and a complaint was lodged with the Scottish Premier League by the players union.
-During this period the club advised fringe players they were free to leave the club.
+The December wages were not paid on time, and a complaint was lodged with the Scottish Premier League by the players' union.
+As part of cost-cutting measures, Hearts advised Calum Elliot, Jason Thomson and János Balogh that they were free to find new clubs.
 On 4 January 2012 the SPL ordered Hearts to pay all outstanding wages by 11 January 2012 and January's wages must be paid on time on 16 January.
 Hearts paid all outstanding wages that day following the sale of Eggert Jónsson to Wolves.
 On 17 January the day after Hearts wages were due to be paid it was revealed all players had been paid.
 Despite this the SPL issued a statement saying Hearts had failed to pay all players on 16 January and an emergency board meeting had been called, Hearts refuted this saying payment of the remuneration had been made to all players.
 Hearts were charged by the SPL with failing to behave with the utmost good faith to the SPL.
 A hearing of the SPL Board sub-committee was held on 27 January, and the case against the club was dismissed as they believed the club were acting in good faith.

 On 3 May, Hearts released their financial figures.
 Showing that they had made a profit of £511,000 and debt had been reduced from £36.1m to £24m.
 Hearts said that this had come down due to a debt restructuring plan.
 They also reduced operating costs by 19% to £3.63m and employment costs by 12% to £8.03m.
 Turnover at the club fell by £1m to £6.9m, this was mainly due to an outsourcing of retail merchandise as well as a lack of significant player sales or European competition.